SaintpatrickII/pinterest_pipeline/README.md

 - Notice here we did some minor feature selection in only cleaning some of the data, for this i simply chose: category, follower_count, downloaded for an easy model if we were to train it

-before we run the file we have to also start the stream as pyspark will not do this automatically, we have to pass a long arguement of writing the stream from our dataframe, fomat it to the console in order to print it to console, start the stream & then end the stream whenever the user stops the program
+- Before we run the file we have to also start the stream as pyspark will not do this automatically, we have to pass a long arguement of writing the stream from our dataframe, fomat it to the console in order to print it to console, start the stream & then end the stream whenever the user stops the program

 <img width="692" alt="Screenshot 2023-03-16 at 11 09 14" src="https://user-images.githubusercontent.com/92804317/225599570-4893aa48-edec-4d1c-ad92-5fa7bef4fdeb.png">